magomimmo/modern-cljs/doc/tutorial-10.md

 > `validate-form` is now internally calling `prevent-default`,
 > so returning `false` would be redundant.

-To make the above mechanics clearer, we also update the `init` function by wrapping the `validate-forma` listener inside an anonymous function taking the event `e` as argument.
-If you want, you can can safetly leave it as before..
+To make the above mechanics more clear, we also update the `init` function by wrapping the `validate-forma` listener inside an anonymous function taking the event `e` as argument.
+If you want, you can can safetly leave it as before.

 ```clj
 (defn ^:export init []